CoopAtCanvas/canvas-style-guide/README.md

 * Strive to create loosely coupled, highly reusable code.
+* Always keep extensibility in mind.
-* Keep your code readable and understandable.
+* Maintain code that is easy read and understand.
 * All code in any code-base should look like a single person wrote it, even on a team with many contributors.
+* When trying to fix an issue, consider removing code before adding to it.
 * It is important to strictly enforce the agreed-upon standards.